ManifoldScholar/manifold-docusaurus/docs/backend/users.md

 ## Administrator

 All menus, settings, and actions available in the backend can be attended by an Administrator.
 Only those who have installed the instance and can access it through a command line interface (CLI) can exercise more control over an instance.
+Administrators can configure and manage global settings.

 ## Editor

-Editors can create, modify, or delete Projects, [Maker records](backend/makers.html) and an installation's [Pages](/docs/customizing/records/pages.html), regardless of who originally created them.
-Editors *do not* have access to an installation's [global settings](/docs/customizing/settings/index.html), cannot manage [Features](/docs/customizing/records/features.html), nor can they create, modify, or delete user accounts.
-Editors, however, can grant other users [permissions to modify specific projects](/docs/projects/customizing/access.html).
+Editors can create, modify, or delete Projects, [Maker records](/docs/backend/makers.md) and an installation's [Pages](/docs/backend/records/pages.md), regardless of who originally created them.
+Editors *do not* have access to an installation's global settings, cannot manage `Features`, nor can they create, modify, or delete user accounts.
+Editors, however, can grant other users [`Access`](/docs/backend/projects.md/#managing-access) to modify specific projects.

 ## Project Creator

-Can access the backend and modify all elements of those projects they've created or those for which they have been scoped `Can Modify Project` [permissions](/docs/administering/configuring/).
+Can access the backend and modify all elements of those projects they've created or those for which they have been scoped `Can Modify Project` editor permissions in a Project's [Access settings](/docs/backend/projects.md#managing-access).
 Project Creators likewise have the authority to extend permissions to other users over those projects they manage.
 Additionally, Project Creators can create new and modify existing Maker records; however, they cannot delete *any* Maker record, even those they created.
 This role allows members of distinct units to control their own projects without affecting the instance as a whole or the publishing work of other units on the same instance.

 ## Marketeer

-Marketeers can modify *all* existing Projects and Maker records, as well as create, modify, or delete an installation's [Pages](/docs/administering/configuring/records/pages.md) and [Features](/docs/administering/configuring/records/features.md).
+Marketeers can modify *all* existing Projects and Maker records, as well as create, modify, or delete an installation's `Pages` and `Features`.
 However, they *cannot* extend permissions to other users on a project-by-project basis, nor can they create new or delete existing Maker records.

 ## Reader

 The default user role.
 When logged in a Reader can highlight, annotate, comment, make use of sharing functionalities, and customize email notifications, all of which are described in detail in the [Reading section](/docs/reading/index.html).
 Readers don't have native access to the backend in any capacity, but they can be scoped permissions to perform certain actions in the backend (e.g., adding resources to a project or modifying metadata).
 Readers can also be classified as project authors, which distinguishes their interactions with their text from other readers.
-For more about what permissions can be scoped to the Reader role on a project-by-project basis, see the [Access section](/docs/projects/customizing/projects.md#managing).
+For more about what permissions can be scoped to the Reader role on a project-by-project basis, see the [`Access` section](/docs/projects/customizing/projects.md#managing).